Monday, December 31, 2018

 • Discussion:

--A blogger named Catholic Nick wrote an article titled The Good Thief and Bad (Protestant) Apologetics, which is a rejoinder to the common citation of Luke 23:39-43 as a proof text for the doctrine of justification by faith alone.
-Following are excerpts from the author along with a critique of his assertions:
+-Catholic Nick wrote an article in an attempt to rebut the common citation of Luke 23:39-43 as a proof text for the doctrine of justification by faith alone.
+The author briefly comments on the potential faith background of the thief, grasps at straws by saying that nowhere is personal faith brought up, and other issues.
+Following are excerpts from Nick along with a critique of his assertions:

 "We don’t know his faith background, e.g., if he was ever baptized in the past or if this was his first time meeting Jesus.
 His prayer “Jesus remember me when you come into your kingdom” shows he had some knowledge of the Gospel, since no such “kingdom” details are given in this passage."